michelp/pgsodium/README.md

 When the server starts, it will load the secret key into memory, but this key is *never* accessible to SQL.
 It's possible that a sufficiently clever malicious superuser can access the key by invoking external programs, causing core dumps, looking in swap space, or other attack paths beyond the scope of pgsodium.
-Databases that work with encryption and keys should be extra cautious and use as many protection mitigations as possible.
+Databases that work with encryption and keys should be extra cautious and use as many process hardening mitigations as possible.

 It is up to you to edit the get key script to get or generate the key however you want.  pgsodium can be used to generate a new random key